-The above formula is only valid up to certain lengths (the effective length), after which the effect of adding further length is significantly diminished due to the self-impedance of the electrode that is not accounted for.
-The approximate effective lengths for a single earth wire, tape or PILCSWA cable are shown in Table B.1.
+With increasing electrode length, there will be a point after which the effect of adding further length is significantly diminished due to the self-impedance of the electrode that is not accounted for.
+These lengths for a single earth wire, tape or PILCSWA cable are shown in Table B.1.
+The behaviour with length of the resistance of long horizontal conductors REH is illustrated by the typical values shown in Figure F.1.

-Table B.1 - Approximate effective lengths for a single earth wire, tape or PILCSWA cable
+Table B.1 - Approximate lengths for a single horizontal earth wire, tape or PILCSWA cable beyond which no further significant reduction in resistance can be obtained